5 Most Recommended Shinto Shrines

 - Itsukushima jinja: In the Hiroshima prefecture, within Itsukushima Island (commonly known as Miyajima), there is a beautiful Shinto shrine called Itsukushima-jinja.
 The shrine is recognized as a UNESCO World Heritage Site.
 This sacred precinct has the particularity of giving the impression of floating in the water, in fact, it was built above the Seto sea.
 Unlike most Shinto shrines, where the torii gate is located on the way to the precinct, the torii is in the sea and is perfectly aligned with the Honden (main sanctuary).
 The O-Torii (Great Torii Gate), which rises from the sea at about 16.8 meters high, is among the most interesting structures of the Itsukushima Shrine.
 It is considered one of the 3 most beautiful landscapes in all of Japan.

 - Fushimi Inari Taisha: In all of Japan there are around 32,000 Shinto shrines dedicated to god Inari.
-The main shrine and head of the entire network is located in the city of Kyoto.
+The main shrine and head of the entire network are located in the city of Kyoto.
 Known worldwide for its more than 10,000 Toriis in a row, the Fushimi Inari Taisha attracts around 3 million visitors during the first three days of the year alone and is one of Kyoto’s top attractions.
 The shrine is located at the base of Mount Inari and includes many minor shrines that span the 4 kilometers to the top of the 233-meter high mountain.

 Although there are many more Shinto shrines, if you have little time in Japan, this list will hopefully make it a little easier to plan your visit.